House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 20. Hedgehog Holly Tree

-Hedgehog Holly Tree got its name because of the green, spiky leaves with yellow-white tips.
-This holly type only has male species, so it doesn’t have berries like other hollies.
-Still, it can look fabulous in a winter garden because it’s also evergreen.
+The Hedgehog Holly was named after the green, spiky leaves with yellow-white tips.
+It only has male specimens, so it doesn’t have berries like other Hollies.
+Still, it can look fabulous in a winter garden because it’s evergreen.
 Their usual size is 15 to 25 feet high and 8 to 10 feet wide.
 They can be kept even smaller by regular maintenance and trimming.

 21. Winterberry Holly Tree

-Winterberry Holly Tree is a shrub holly that is native to America.
-This holly tree has red berries throughout the winter and in the first months of spring.
-It is easy to grow and adapt to different soils well, although it can face disease and pest problems.
-This is another slow-growing specimen that usually grows from 3 to 15 feet in height and can spread up to 5 feet.
+The Winterberry Holly is a shrub that is native to America.
+It has red berries throughout the winter and in the first months of spring.
+It is easy to grow in different soils but is vulnerable to disease and pest problems.
+This slow-growing specimen usually grows 3 to 15 feet tall and 5 feet wide.

 22. Japanese ‘Brass Buckle’ Holly Tree